 This helps determine what other products they may be willing to buy while staying loyal to the current products.
 Usually, the in-depth analysis considers factors such as location, gender, and income level, to decide on the new products.

 Pros and Cons of Horizontal Diversification

 Following are the advantages of this type of diversification:

 - This strategy may allow a company to attract new customers even for its core products.
-The new product may attract new customers, who may buy the company’s current product as well.
+The new product may attract new customers, who may also buy the company’s current product.

 - It helps a company to better its quality, both of existing and new products.
 Since a company analyses its complete existing product line before coming up with a new product, it gives it an opportunity to improve the existing products.

 - This type of diversification supports several various optimizations by encouraging a company to come up with products that fit the market.

 - It helps in increasing the skill set of the employees as they now are responsible for overseeing two or more products.

 - Such a strategy gives companies greater price control.

 Following are the drawbacks of this type of diversification: